princemuel/fcc/README.md

 ## Running the Tests

 FCC uses Rust’s built-in test framework for unit and integration tests.
-There are a handful of unit tests, can be run with this command:
+There are a handful of unit tests, can be run with this command

 ```sh
 cargo test
 ```

-For compiler verification against the official [Writing a C Compiler Test Suite][test-suite]:
+For compiler verification against the official [Writing a C Compiler Test Suite][test-suite]

 ```sh
 git clone https://github.com/nlsandler/writing-a-c-compiler-tests.git